 Ankle sprains are one of the most common orthopedic injuries.
 They occur when the ligaments that help support the ankle get overstretched or torn.
 Ankle injuries are not just limited to athletes, because even walking on an uneven surface can cause some strain on the ankles.

 If you have ever suffered an ankle injury, you know that there are two kinds.
 There is the kind that you can walk off, but you still feel some pain, and then there is the kind that leaves you unable to walk or put any weight on that ankle.
 If you are unable to weight bear immediately after injuring your ankle, you need to look into it more carefully because there could be something more serious going on, such as a broken or fractured bone.
-If you are unsure if you should get an X-Ray or not, we recommend you check out the Ottawa Ankle Rules and then see a medical professional.
+If you are unsure you should get an X-Ray or if not, we recommend you check out the Ottawa Ankle Rules and then see a medical professional.

 If you are still able to bear weight, you are less likely to have broken something.
 The best thing to do for the ankle in this situation is to not stress it for several weeks after.
 The general recommendations are to decrease impact weight bearing such as running or jumping, keep the ankle moving gently, ice/heat, rest and compression.
 Physical therapy can be beneficial immediately following an ankle sprain to help with swelling control, mobility and range of motion.
 When appropriate, strengthening and functional training can be added back in.